babymoney5/ACTOS/README.md

 ### **1. Use in TradingView (Pine Script)**
 - Copy **ACTOS-V1.pine** or **ACTOS-V2.pine** into TradingView.
 - Apply it to any asset (Crypto, Stocks, Forex).
+Performs best on trending Bitcoin markets.
 - Adjust input parameters if needed.

 ### **2. Backtesting & Optimization (Python)**